Capillary/api-documentation/source/includes/_customer.md

 }
 ```

-This API allows registering customers in the org's loyalty program through different sources such as FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, and WEBSITE.
+This API allows registering customers in the org's loyalty program through different sources such as FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, LINE, and WEBSITE.
 For sources with multiple accounts (such as WeChat, Line and Facebook), you must specify the respective account id along with the source name.
 You can also add customer level extended field details and custom field details of a customer.

 **Extended Fields**:
 Extended Fields are proposed fields to standardize input values and keys across organizations.
 These fields make easier for the Development and Analytics teams to get rid of the complex data that comes into the database through existing custom fields.
 Back-end team controls the field names, data types, enum values, and scopes for extended fields.
 Currently, Extended Fields are at customer level, transaction level, and transaction line-item level.